fbpx

 Best Hawaii Resorts for Toddlers

-It’s really up to you whether or not it’s worth staying at a Hawaii resort with kids.
-Something to keep in mind is that many Hawaii kids club programs (like Disney’s Aulani Resort) are geared for kids ages 3 and older.
-Some are free and some are an additional fee.
+It’s up to you whether or not it’s worth staying at a Hawaii resort with kids.
+Remember that many Hawaii kids club programs (like Disney’s Aulani Resort) are geared for kids ages 3 and older.
+Some are free, and some require an additional fee.

 The big perk of staying at a resort in Hawaii is that there’s usually great on-site dining, room service, awesome pools, and sometimes a luau, making it super convenient.
-And a lot of them have kiddie pools and toddler-friendly activities (like hula lessons)!
+Many of them also have kiddie pools and toddler-friendly activities (like hula lessons)!

 Some of the best resorts in Hawaii for toddlers include the Hilton Hawaiian Village on Oahu, Grand Hyatt Kauai, and Grand Wailea on Maui.